Omarosa Manigault Newman: First and seventh seasons of The Apprentice and The Ultimate Merger

 Newman first came to public attention in 2004 after becoming a participant on the first season of NBC's reality television series The Apprentice.
 Stemming from her confrontational persona on The Apprentice (particularly in its boardroom segments), Newman soon became the "woman America loved to hate" and was named by E! as "reality TV's number one bad girl".
 Newman has disagreed with the "villain" label, rather believing herself to be "a shrewd businesswoman", asserting that when a man behaves assertively, he is seen as strong, but when a woman does so, she is portrayed negatively.
 Newman has also claimed the show's producers manipulated footage of her to make her look like the villain.
 She was "fired" in week 9.

-In January 2008, Newman participated in the first season of The Apprentices sequel show, Celebrity Apprentice; she became the only former Apprentice participant to be invited back to the series.
-On Celebrity Apprentice, she quickly became embroiled in a personal feud with fellow contestant Piers Morgan.
+In January 2008, Newman participated in the first season of The Apprentices sequel show, The Celebrity Apprentice; she became the only former Apprentice participant to be invited back to the series.
+On The Celebrity Apprentice, she quickly became embroiled in a personal feud with fellow contestant Piers Morgan.
 She was eventually fired in the 10th episode, after serving as the project manager of the team that, according to Trump, suffered "the biggest slaughter in the history of The Apprentice" in a challenge to sell artwork against a team led by Morgan.
 She raised $49,000 in total for her charity.

 In June 2010, Newman and Trump collaborated to create a dating show called The Ultimate Merger, with 12 men competing for her affections.
 The show aired on TV One.